CampagneLaboratory/bdval/README.md

 2. Introduction to the development and validation of predictive biomarker models from high-throughput data sets.
 Deng X, Campagne F.
 Methods Mol Biol.
 2010;620:435-70.

+### Compilation Instructions

+After you clone BDVal from GitHub, you must initialize submodules as follows:

+1. git submodule init
+2. git submodule update

+You can then build the project:

+3. ant